coding-pancakes/rock-paper-scissors/README.md

-# Welcome to Rock, Paper, Scissors!
+# Rock, Paper, Scissors!
+Welcome to rock, paper, scissors!
 This is my first Python project!